Hammer and Hoe: Subject matter

-Hammer and Hoe describes the Communist Party's role in the efforts to win racial equality in the south, specifically in highly segregated Alabama, working for racial, economic, and political reforms.
+Hammer and Hoe describes the Communist Party's role in the struggles in highly segregated Alabama, working for racial, economic, and political reforms.

-Reviewing Hammer and Hoe for American Quarterly, historian David Roediger emphasized Kelley's methodological approach as descriptive rather than normative project: "Kelley asks not whether the Communist party was good (or correct or independent) but how the party came to attract a substantial number of African-American workers in Alabama and to energize their struggles [emphasis in the original].
+Reviewing Hammer and Hoe for American Quarterly, historian David Roediger purported Kelley's methodological approach as descriptive rather than normative project: "Kelley asks not whether the Communist party was good (or correct or independent) but how the party came to attract a substantial number of African-American workers in Alabama and to energize their struggles [emphasis in the original].
 Or, more exactly he asks how these black workers could embrace and use the Communist party as a vehicle for organizing themselves.
 He insists on measuring radicalism not by its ideological purity but by its ability to interact with a received culture to generate bold class organizations."
 Writing at The Nation, Sarah Jaffe says, "Kelley details [...] how black workers in Alabama made communism their own, blending the teachings of Marx and Lenin with those of the black church and the lessons of decades of resistance to slavery, segregation, and racist terrorism."